 Patagonia Men's Back Step Shirt

-This airy, yarn-dyed, short-sleeved shirt is made of a lightweight 55% hemp/45% organic cotton fabric for cool-wearing comfort in warm weather.
+Airy, everyday-wear shirt made of lightweight hemp/organic cotton fabric for cool-wearing comfort in hot weather.

 - Made of a soft, breathable 55% hemp/45% organic cotton blend for warm-weather comfort

-- Button-front shirt with forward shoulder seams and coconut buttons
+- Button front with forward shoulder seams and coconut buttons

 - Button-through chest pockets